Redmi 4

 The Xiaomi Redmi 4 and Xiaomi Redmi 4 Prime (also known as Xiaomi Redmi 4 Pro) are Android smartphones of Xiaomi that belongs to the Redmi series.
 They were announced on November 4, 2016 alongside Xiaomi Redmi 4A.
+The Redmi Turbo 4 Pro is an unrelated 2025 model.

 Design

 The screen is made of glass.
 The case of smartphones is made of aluminum with a plastic strip on top.

 From the back, the smartphones look similar to the Redmi Note 4.
-In terms of design, the smartphones differ only in the LED flash placing (in the Redmi 4, it is to the right of the camera, and in the Redmi 4 Prime, it is to the left).
+The smartphones differ in appearance only in the LED flash placing (in the Redmi 4, it is to the right of the camera, and in the Redmi 4 Prime, it is to the left).

 At the bottom are the microUSB port, the speaker and the speaker-styled microphone.
 On top are 3.5 mm audio jack, a second microphone and IR port.
 On the left side there is a hybrid slot for 2 SIM cards or 1 SIM card and a microSD memory card up to 128 GB.
 On the right side are the volume rocker and the smartphone lock button.
-The fingerprint sensor is placed on the back.
+The fingerprint sensor is on the back.

 The Redmi 4 and Redmi 4 Prime were sold in 3 colors: dark gray, silver and gold.